 Fee-based financial advisors also make money through the fees their clients pay.
 Just as with fee-only advisors, these fees are often based on a percentage of AUM.
 However, the advisor also may charge clients flat fees, hourly fees or performance-based fees.

-“The legal obligation is called ‘suitable,’” said Jim Shagawat, a fee-only advisor at Windfall Wealth Advisors in Paramus, New Jersey.
+“The legal obligation is called ‘suitable’,” said Jim Shagawat, a fee-only advisor at Windfall Wealth Advisors in Paramus, New Jersey.
 This means that the advisor must be able to make a reasonable case that the investment or insurance product fits the client’s general needs.
 A fee-based advisor who is registered with the SEC is generally bound by fiduciary duty when acting as an advisor; when they sell products, though, the suitability standard generally applies.
 Make sure you know which hat your advisor is wearing at all times.

 All things equal, a fee-only advisor is often the right choice for investors.
 With a fee-only financial advisor, you’re more likely to get unbiased and objective investment advice.
 Because a fee-only advisor exclusively earns money through client fees, it is always in the advisor’s best interest to increase the money in the client’s account, as the advisor then will earn more in fees.

 Fee-based advisors could be helpful for people who don’t want to work with multiple financial professionals though.
 If you want to buy insurance from the same person who created your financial plan, some fee-based advisors can do that for you.
 You also simply might have an advisor you like who happens to be fee-based.

-Just make sure to ask if your advisor is bound by fiduciary duty when acting as an advisor, as this guarantees that they must put their clients’ best interests before their own.
+Regardless, make sure to ask if your advisor is bound by fiduciary duty when acting in an advisory capacity.
+This fiduciary standard guarantees that they must put their clients’ best interests before their own.
 Always make sure you know exactly what types of fees you will pay and how your advisor earns money.
 Once you know this, you can make a decision about how you want to proceed.

 Fee-only and fee-based are the two main financial advisor fee structure.
 Fee-only advisors only earn money through the fees their clients pay.
-The fee is often based on a percentage of assets under management (AUM).
+The fee is often a percentage of assets under management (AUM).
 Sometimes, however, an advisor may charge a flat fee or an hourly rate.

 Financial Advisor Tips

 - Even before you go to an advisor, you should know how much money you’ll need for retirement and how close you are to being on track.
-Check out our retirement calculator to see where you stand.
+Check out SmartAsset’s retirement calculator to see where you stand.